 I know it’s a protection thing but I also know that I’ve heard it too damn many times in my life.
 It’s a statement of power and it’s designed to be demobilizing.
 It comes off as “I’m more equipped than you for this situation.”
 It wrecks the team dynamic and it screams “I’m gonna go be a hero by myself now because men don’t need to work together.”

 I’m sick of it because I don’t want in those crucial moments when the fight or flight response kicks a woman decides to “stay here” because of movies and culture taught them that is their only option.

-In the context of the Wonder Woman scene you have a trained warrior who believes that she is the only one that can stop the war and behind that door is a peaceful means to end that without bloodshed, yet she is asked to stay outside its doors.
-The audience wants and needs her to walk though that door but when she does we’re reminded not that she is an Amazon, but that she is a woman.
-The conversation stops, the eyes stare, the mouths gasp and someone utters, “There’a a woman here.”
+In the context of the Wonder Woman scene, you have a trained warrior who believes that she is the only one that can stop the war and behind that door is a peaceful means to end that without bloodshed, yet she is asked to stay outside its doors.
+The audience wants and needs her to walk through that door but when she does we’re reminded not that she is an Amazon, but that she is a woman.
+The conversation stops, the eyes stare, the mouths gasp and someone utters, “There’s a woman here.”
 Followed by “Get her out”